 Basic law of classical mechanics and special relativity: bodies on which no external forces act move with constant speed on straight paths.
 In the geometrical language of special relativity, this can be reformulated as: bodies on which no external forces act move on straight line in spacetime.

 Strictly speaking, though, this law is only true in specific reference frames.
 This gives rise to a further, more precise reformulation: It is always possible to find a reference frame on which bodies on which no external forces act move with constant speed along straight paths.
 Such reference frames are called inertial frames.

-In general relativity, the law of inertia holds in a somewhat modified form: there, bodies on which no external, non-gravitational forces act move not on straight lines through space-time, but on geodesics.
+In general relativity, the law of inertia holds in a somewhat modified form: there, bodies on which no external, non-gravitational forces act don’t move on straight lines through spacetime, but on geodesics.